computationalcognitivescience/lovelace/content/home.md

 This open textbook is released under a [CC-BY 4.0 license](https://creativecommons.org/licenses/by/4.0/) and the Scala software used herein is released under an [UGN GPL v3 license]() or any later version.
 This book is written in [Jekyll](https://jekyllrb.com) using the [tufte-jekyll](https://github.com/clayh53/tufte-jekyll) theme released under an [MIT license](https://github.com/fongandrew/hydeout/blob/master/LICENSE.md).
 The source code is available on Github [here](https://github.com/computationalcognitivescience/lovelace).

 ## How to cite this book
 Blokpoel, M. & van Rooij, I. (2020).
 Theoretical modeling for cognitive science and psychology.
-Version 0.1.
 Retrieved year-month-day from [URL].

 ## In-progress
 At present this book is a living document, some sections have been written while others are still under construction.
 If the parts you are interested in aren't finished yet, please check back at a later time.
 Feedback and suggestions are welcome.